embedded-machine-learning/scripts-and-guides/scripts/README.md

   <img src="./_img/uniform_folder_structure.png", width="500">
 </div>

-### Interface Network File Names
+### Interface Network Folder and File Names
-Much information is put into the filename of a certain network.
+Much information is put into the folder name of a certain network.
 Many evaluation tools use this information from the position in the file name.
-Therefore, it is important to keep on to this conventions, in order to prevent cusomization of tools.
+Therefore, it is important to keep on to this conventions, in order to prevent customization of tools.
+The following naming convention is based on the structure of Tensorflow 2.

+Each model shall be put into a separate folder.
+Model file names shall be kept the same, e.g. saved_model.pb, while the folder name helds information about the network.

-Network file name convention:
+Network folder name convention:
 [FRAMEWORK]_[NETWORKNAME]_[RESOLUTION_X]x[RESOLUTION_Y]_[DATASET]_[CUSTOM_PARAMETER_1]_[CUSTOM_PARAMETER_2]..._[CUSTOM_PARAMETER_n]

 [FRAMEWORK]: